 - How intensely are they using the product?

 - Have they uncovered the core value of our product?

-- Are they using the product in the way that indicates they need a higher tier plan?
+- Are they using the product in a way that indicates they need a higher tier plan?

-Answers to these gives Sales a foundation on which to have a conversation with the customer.
-This is a massive advantage for PLG companies.
-Sales can use PQLs to identify who to talk to and use the usage itself as the conversation starter for their sales engagement.
+Answers to these questions give Sales a foundation on which to have a conversation with the customer—a massive advantage for PLG companies.
+Sales can use PQLs to identify who to talk to and leverage the usage itself as the conversation starter for their sales engagement.
 It makes the outreach relevant.

-Because companies are different, so too is the product usage criteria that defines a PQLs.
+Because companies are different, so too are the product usage criteria defining a PQL.
 Here are some examples that products might have:

-Created more than 50 tasks and invited 10 users in last 30 days
+Created more than 50 tasks and invited 10 users in the last 30 days

 Created 10 boards and have 20 daily active users

-Made > 100 API calls in last 30 days and bought a phone number
+Made > 100 API calls in the last 30 days and bought a phone number

-When figuring what your own product usage criteria should be, it’s important to look at:
+When figuring out your own product usage criteria, it's essential to look at: